fachryansyah/fotonjs/README.md

 # NodeJS Api
-This is boilerplate for building Rest api expressjs
+This is boilerplate for building Rest api with framework expressjs

 ## Usage
 ``` bash